-Antigone Xenopoulos, Cycle Editor, was born and raised in New York City as a Greek-American.
+Antigone Xenopoulos, Executive Editor, was born and raised in New York City as a Greek-American.
 She has long maintained and practiced her interests in politics, as a Public Forum and Model Congress debater in high school, and now as a Stanford Review writer and Hoover National Security Affair Fellows Mentee.
 She plans to major in Economics and minor in Computer Science and hopes to pursue a career bridging the intersection between policy and technology.

 Berber Jin, Cycle Editor, is a sophomore majoring in History and Economics.
 His academic interests include economic anthropology, historiographies of African and Asian colonization and decolonization, and 21st century visual dissent.
 He enjoys playing the piano, following Maria Sharapova, going to music festivals, and hiking in his free time.

-Nick Burns, Deputy Cycle Editor, is a senior in history.
+Nick Burns, Cycle Editor, is a senior in history.
 He wishes he could live in Periclean Athens, but contents himself instead by studying political philosophy and spending inordinate amounts of time in CoHo with friends.
 Nick is from Ventura, California, but grew up on the East Coast, whence, he is often told, he seems to have inherited his fashion sense.
 He enjoys listening to rock music and also writes a column in the Daily music section.

-Eddie Mattout, Deputy Cycle Editor, is a freshman studying history and computer science.
+Eddie Mattout, Cycle Editor, is a freshman studying history and computer science.
 He lived in Caracas and Mexico City when he was young but spent most of his life in New York City.
 Before coming to Stanford Eddie volunteered in the Israel Defense Forces where he served in the Military Cooperation Unit.
 During his free time he enjoys playing the drums, reading and working with children.

 Josh Singer, Technology Director, is a junior studying computer science and philosophy.
 He loves non-fiction, lifting weights, live music, and playing his harmonica.
 Right now, he is working at Tinder doing data science.
 He is interested in startups and enjoys building things in his free time.
 Fun fact: he identifies as liberal but is committed to being curious and hearing others' opinions.